Ava33343/Ocean_Breeze_for_Life_Dashboard/README.md

-# PyViz_dashboard_version_II
+# Ocean Breeze for Life Dashboard
-_ An updated layout for the panel dashboard with overview on top of tabs and mapbox geographical scatter plot below the tabs on the bottom._
+_An updated layout for the panel dashboard with overview on top of tabs and mapbox geographical scatter plot below the tabs on the bottom._